 NATURE OF SUBMISSIONS

-Articles in the nature of case analysis, legislative analysis, policy analysis, book review, movie review, opinion editorials and any other short article on a contemporary social or legal issue may be submitted.
+Articles in the nature of case analysis, legislative analysis, policy analysis, book review, opinion editorials and any other short article on a contemporary social or legal issue may be submitted.
 The blog intends to publish passionate writing that moves the readers and makes them reflect on the questions posed in the article.

 Any person enrolled in any undergraduate or post graduate courses around the world inclusive of law, journalism, economics or any other social science course are eligible for submitting their original work for publication on the blog.